 In this article, you will learn how to use MAQL to build a series of simple metrics using Custom Metric Editor, a powerful GUI tool that allows you to construct metrics without typing syntax manually.

 For examples of MAQL usage, see MAQL Use Cases and Tutorials.

-If you are not familiar with the usage of GoodData terminology, see GoodData Glossary.
+For the comprehensive overview of GoodData terminology, see GoodData Glossary.

 MAQL and Metrics

 MAQL is a query language that you use to build metrics - aggregations of the underlying data that produce a number.